ehrpg/qstar/docs/crisis.md

 Every Action in a Crisis requires [Action Points][] (AP).

 Every character has a minimum of 0 [AP][] and a maximum of 6 [AP][].
-At the start of each turn, including the beginning of a Crisis, the character gains 4 [AP][].
+At the start of each turn, including the beginning of a Crisis, the character recovers 4 [AP][].

 Any [AP][] over 6 are lost, while Actions that require more than the remaining [AP][] are disabled until enough [AP][] are accumulated.